-Natural disasters are severely damaging weather events that have both dangerous and costly repercussions to the people, environment, and structural property of an affected area.
-These extreme events can be deadly and financially devastating to a community, demolishing expensive infrastructure, homes, and land.
+Natural disasters are severely damaging weather events that have both dangerous and costly repercussions.
+These extreme events can be deadly and financially devastating to a community, demolishing expensive infrastructure, homes, and the environment.

 Causes and Effects of Natural Disasters

-- Deforestation: The removal of trees weakens the water-absorbing root system in an area, making flooding more difficult to control and erosion more likely to occur.
-Southeast Asia in particular faces extreme deforestation, where land is cleared for agricultural purposes.
+- Deforestation: The removal of trees weakens the water-absorbing root system in an area, making flooding more difficult to control.
+This leads to an increase of erosion.

-- Climate change: The continued warming of the earth increases the heating of the ocean.
-This increases the likelihood of unstable and extreme weather patterns like hurricanes and tsunamis, and Asia is not immune to these issues: by 2050, it is estimated that because of climate change in Asia, countries will experience higher baseline temperatures, more extreme forms of weather, and a reduced water supply.
+- Climate change: The warming of the earth exacerbates the heating of the ocean.
+This increases the likelihood of unstable and extreme weather patterns like hurricanes and tsunamis.
+Earth increasing in temperature also amplifies the possibility of droughts.

-- Public property damage: No form of infrastructure is totally safe from natural disasters.
-Schools, bridges, public transit, factories, and roadways are at risk of damage or collapse during monsoons and earthquakes.
+- Public property damage: No form of infrastructure is completely safe from natural disasters.
+Schools, bridges, public transit, factories and roadways are at risk of damage or collapse.

 How to Prepare for a Natural Disaster

 There are ways to prepare your home and community for a natural disaster.

 Phases of Disaster Management

 The phases of governmental disaster management are in place to assist areas before, during, and after experiencing a natural disaster.